 Let’s look at the main points that we always take into account when prescribing protein intakes for the clients we work with.

-Your Lean Body Weight
+Your Lean Body Mass

-What you need to remember is that fat weight doesn’t really require that much protein.
+What you need to remember is that fat weight doesn’t truly require that much protein.
 It’s only your lean tissues and bones that need the amino acids to help maintain themselves and repair any damage that may occur.

 For best results, you’ll want to use your lean body mass only when calculating your protein intake if you have over 20 pounds to lose.
 If you don’t know what your lean body mass is, use your best estimate.
-Otherwise you could wind up taking in far more protein than you need.
+Otherwise, you could wind up taking in far more protein than you need.

 Your Calorie Intake

 Next, also keep your calorie intake in mind.
 The lower your calorie intake goes, the more protein you are going to need.
 The reason for this being that as your energy intake decreases, there is a higher chance that your body may begin to turn to incoming protein as a fuel source.
 If it does this, it means there is less protein left over to support your lean muscle mass tissues.